lemrey/sdk-nrfxlib/nrf_modem/doc/sockets/socket_options_func.rst

 | NRF_SOL_SECURE  | NRF_SO_SEC_CIPHERSUITE_USED     | ``int``                | get        | Get TLS cipher suite used for the handshake.                                               |
 +-----------------+---------------------------------+------------------------+------------+--------------------------------------------------------------------------------------------+

-The details for each socket are described as follows:
+The details for each socket option are described as follows:

 NRF_SO_ERROR
    When this option is specified, :c:func:`nrf_getsockopt` returns any pending errors on the socket and clears the error status.